Exawind/amr-wind/docs/sphinx/walkthrough/calibration.rst

     :width: 100%

 5. **Iterate**: Repeat the process, adjusting epsilon as necessary until the ALM results align closely with the OpenFAST data.
+Based on the results shown here, :math:`\epsilon = 2.0` is the recommended setting for the IEA-15MW-240 turbine model at 2.5m resolutions or equivalently :math:`\epsilon / \Delta x = 0.8`.

 Filtered Lifting Line Correction
 --------------------------------

-It has been shown that accurate predictions of the velocity field and loads along the blades are acheived with :math:`\epsilon^{opt} / c = 0.25` where :math:`c` is the chord length; however, this value of :math:`\epsilon` is typically much finer than can be resolved in practical LES.
-To correct issues related to the effects of finite span wings and tip vortices for coarse-scale LES that cannot resolve this optimal kernel size, the filtered lifting line correction (FLLC) can be used, as documented in `Martínez-Tossas et al. (JFM 2019) <https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/filtered-lifting-line-theory-and-application-to-the-actuator-line-model/EA90C34B7D48030D725B3AFDC06501DF>`_  and `Martínez-Tossas et al. (JFM 2024) <https://onlinelibrary.wiley.com/doi/full/10.1002/we.2872>`_.
+It has been shown that accurate predictions of the velocity field and loads along the blades are acheived with :math:`\epsilon^{opt} / c = 0.25` where :math:`c` is the chord length; however, this value of :math:`\epsilon` is typically much finer than can be resolved in a practical LES.
+To correct potential issues with the ALM for coarse-scale LES that cannot resolve this optimal kernel size, the filtered lifting line correction (FLLC) can be used, as documented in `Martínez-Tossas et al. (JFM 2019) <https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/filtered-lifting-line-theory-and-application-to-the-actuator-line-model/EA90C34B7D48030D725B3AFDC06501DF>`_  and `Martínez-Tossas et al. (JFM 2024) <https://onlinelibrary.wiley.com/doi/full/10.1002/we.2872>`_.
 There are three steps to turning on FLLC for actuators in AMR-Wind.

 1. **Increase number of actuator points**: FLLC involves computing gradients along the blade, which typically requires a larger number of actuator points than an ALM without FLLC.
 Previous studies suggest :math:`\approx 300` aerodyn blade points is appropriate for FLLC, which is the number used here.
-Therefore, the first step is to increase the number of aerodyn blade points in the AeroDyn OpenFAST .dat file, e.g., through interpolation.
+Therefore, the first step is to increase the number of aerodyn blade points in the AeroDyn OpenFAST .dat file.
+This can be done, for example, through interpolation (see :ref:`additional_resources`).
 This number of actuator points must also be specified in the AMR-Wind input file:

 .. code-block:: console

       Actuator.T0.num_points_blade            = 300

-2. **Set epsilon_chord and epsilon_min**: In addition to epsilon, the epsilon_min and epsilon_chord parameters should be specified in the AMR-Wind input file as:
+2. **Set epsilon_chord and epsilon_min**: In addition to epsilon, the epsilon_min and epsilon_chord parameters should be specified in the AMR-Wind input file:

 .. code-block:: console